ewilipsic/othello/readme.md

 This approach offers several advantages:

-The neural network is trained through self-play, learning patterns and strategies without human knowledge
+The neural network is trained through self-play, learning patterns and strategies without human knowledge input.

 It provides more informed tree growth, focusing on promising variations

 ## Usage of Player Classes